 Whether you’re into coastal views, outdoor adventures, or just need a relaxing weekend getaway, Morro Bay delivers.

-Which is better, Morro Bay or Avila Beach?
+What’s better, Morro Bay or Cambria?

 When’s the best time to visit Morro Bay?